NunoAlexandre/nunoalexandre.github.io/_posts/2016-10-28-one-year-remotely.markdown

 Make sure you have a good microphone and some earphones.
 It's very annoying when people can't even hear you and when they hear themselves while talking to you.

+Take care of your working environment and conditions.
+Get yourself a proper chair, a proper desk and further material you need.
+Being home doesn't mean being minimal.

 Also, make the effort of keeping in touch with everyone around the company.
 It's important to make you feel part not just of your team but of the bigger team as well.
 Making regular visits to the office will be a great help and opportunity to do this.